 So, publishing both prices could be a bad move: you might end up alienating both your target markets.
 And publishing just one price probably wouldn’t work either.
 It might really be safer not to publish any prices at all.

 Some respondents thought that displaying prices might lead to an undercutting exercise, with clients ending up looking for providers who offer their services for $5.
 That’s a perfectly fair concern.
 What this tells me is that we need to do everything in our power to show our audience that we’re able to give them something they can’t get elsewhere for $5.

 The content marketer Mark Schaefer says that we all operate in the business of trust.
 Whoever is the most trusted will never be short of business.
 This is a great message to counter the fears of the race to the bottom: building trust will mean you can find the clients who will be willing to pay your rates, because they want to work with you.

 Here I’m sharing a load of extra responses I’ve seen since posting the original question.

-I’ve already mentioned above the importance of building trust.
-Now, publishing your prices alone is not the magic bullet that suddenly makes everyone trust you.
-Trust is far more nebulous than that.
-I find that what helps to build trust is an openness to discussing pricing.
-That doesn’t mean displaying pounds and pence – it means being willing to have a public conversation about the things that affect pricing in your business.
+Publishing your prices alone is not the magic bullet that suddenly makes everyone trust you.
+But what helps to build trust is an openness to discussing pricing.
+That doesn’t mean displaying pounds and pence: it means being willing to have a public conversation about the things that affect pricing in your business.